transcom/mymove-docs/docs/adrs/0077-eject-cra-app.md

 [➡️  *webpack*: Setup cache in CI/CD system](https://webpack.js.org/configuration/cache/#setup-cache-in-cicd-system)

-There is also evidence from the _Create-React-App_ repository that is has been volunteer-supported since the 6th of July 2021 according to one of the original co-authors of the library.
+According to one of the original co-authors of the library, the _Create-React-App_ repository has been volunteer-supported since the 6th of July 2021.
 This means that the future of _Create-React-App_ is unknown for our project.
-Since, _Create-React-App_ is only a set of useful configurations for working with a React application, we are again presented with evidence that we should manage the configuration for our MilMove React application ourselves.
+Since _Create-React-App_ is only a set of useful configurations for working with a React application, we are again presented with evidence that we should manage the configuration for our MilMove React application ourselves.
 The original co-creator even states that it might not be